tomwolfe/metamorphic-core/README.md

 ### <a name="quickstart-guide-to-markdown-only-automation"></a>Quickstart Guide to Markdown-Only Automation

 For a streamlined, AI-driven development experience, you can use the **"Markdown-Only Automation" workflow**.
-This workflow leverages the "Ideal Self-Driving Prompt" and augmented `.md` documentation to guide an LLM to autonomously drive development tasks. **With the successful completion of Phase 1.5 Stage 3, the core Driver LLM loop is now automated, including task selection, solution planning, automated Coder LLM invocation, automated `write_file` tool execution, and iterative processing of plan steps.**
+This workflow leverages the "Ideal Self-Driving Prompt" and augmented `.md` documentation to guide an LLM to autonomously drive development tasks. **With the successful completion of Phase 1.5 Stage 3, the core Driver LLM loop is now automated, including task selection, solution planning, automated Coder LLM invocation, automated `write_file` tool execution, and iterative processing of plan steps.** **With the completion of Phase 1.6, the entire loop from initiation via CLI/API through validation execution, grade report parsing, and roadmap status updates is automated.**

 **(As of Phase 1.6, the manual step of constructing and submitting the initial comprehensive prompt to the Driver LLM API endpoint is automated via the CLI.
 The Workflow Driver, initiated by the API call, now autonomously selects tasks, generates plans, invokes agents, manages files, executes validation steps (tests, code review, security), parses the Grade Report, and updates the roadmap status.)**